gjpstrain/ieeevis.org/_posts/2025-07-24-vis-2025-open-research-blog1.md

 #### While we are improving, there is still a way to go.

 The VIS Open Practices Committee [State of Open Practices Report, 2024](https://ieeevis.org/year/2024/blog/vis-2024-openpractices-report) reported encouraging improvements in VIS Open Science practices compared to the previous year.
-In VIS 2024, 67% of accepted full papers were deposited in free and open repositories (ArXiv, OSF, or HAL), 93% included at least one supplemental material field, and 12.5% reported preregistration of their studies.
+In VIS 2024, 67% of accepted full papers were deposited in free and open repositories (arXiv, OSF, or HAL), 93% included at least one supplemental material field, and 12.5% reported preregistration of their studies.
 These figures were slightly lower for accepted short papers.
 Generally, this is a good development, but there is still a way to go!

 This blog post series is aimed at authors who want to get started with Open Science practices, but who are not sure how (or why).
 In the first blog, we will look at:
  - Why should I engage with Open Science practices?